 More details can be found in the campus bulletin.

 This option is intended for those employed in local industry who wish to pursue a graduate degree on a part-time basis, or for full-time students who do not seek careers in research.
 Students must have a cumulative grade point average of at least 3.2 out of a possible 4.0 over all courses applied toward the degree.
 Under the course option, students may not take ESE 599 Master's Research, and with faculty permission may take up to 3 units of ESE 500 Independent Study for the MSEE program and up to 6 units of ESE 500 for the MSSSM, MSDAS, MCEng and MEngR programs.

 This option is intended for those pursuing full-time study and engaged in research projects.
 Candidates for this degree must complete a minimum of 24 credit hours of course instruction and six (6) credit hours of thesis research (ESE 599).
-These six (6) credit hours of thesis research can be counted as part of the 15 graduate-level electrical engineering credit hours for the MSEE program.
-Any of these six (6) hours of thesis research may be applied as electives for the MSSSM, MSDAS, MCEng and MEngR programs.
+Three (3) of these credit hours of thesis research may be applied toward the 15 core electrical engineering credit hours required for the MSEE program.
+Any of these six (6) hours of thesis research may be applied as electives for the MSEE, MSSSM, MSDAS, MCEng and MEngR programs.
 The student must write a master's thesis and defend it in an oral examination.